wp-plugins/wp-ticket/readme.txt

 == Frequently Asked Questions ==

 == Upgrade Notice ==
+= 1.2.0 =
-= 1.1.0 =
+* Added the required configuration to use WPAS Canned Responses extension = 1.1.0 =
 * Added the required configuration to use WPAS Incoming Email extension